bigbio/quantms/docs/percolator.rst

 It uses semi-supervised machine learning to discriminate correct from incorrect peptide-spectrum matches.
 Different properties from the peptide identifications such as retention time, number of missed-cleavages, peptide identification score, are used to train a SVM model that separates more accurately the true positive identifications from false positives.

+quantMS uses Percolator to improve identification results and to obtain error probabilities for peptide spectrum matches.
+In order to build a good mode for discriminating correct and incorrect matches, the tool needs sufficient correct peptide spectrum matches.

+**Percolator features used in quantMS:**
+- score recalibration
+- calculation of (posterior) error probabilities for individual PSMs
+- limited batch sizes

+**Troubleshooting:**

+Score recalibration fails.
+This might be a result of setting the wrong search parameters resulting in too little identifications.

+**Alternatives:**

+Mixture modelling using the *IDPosteriorErrorProbability* tool is a fallback for Percolator.
+It is more robust, works with less data but on average yields a lower number of identifications.

 **Main publications:**

 Lukas Käll, Jesse Canterbury, Jason Weston, William Stafford Noble and Michael J. MacCoss.
 Semi-supervised learning for peptide identification from shotgun proteomics datasets Nature Methods 4:923 – 925, November 2007